cburgmer/rasterizeHTML.js/README.md

     $ ./go

-Alternatively run `bower install` and point your browser to `test/SpecRunner.html` and `test/manualIntegrationTestForWebkit.html` (under Chrome you will either need to start the browser passing in the option `--allow-file-access-from-files` or load the page through a local webserver).
+For the integration test under Chrome and Safari open `test/manualIntegrationTestForWebkit.html` (under Chrome you will either need to start the browser passing in the option `--allow-file-access-from-files` or load the page through a local webserver).

 [![Build Status](https://secure.travis-ci.org/cburgmer/rasterizeHTML.js.png?branch=master)](http://travis-ci.org/cburgmer/rasterizeHTML.js)